sats17/ElasticSearch-cURL-Cheatsheet/Crud-Operations-README.md

-# ElasticSearch Curl CRUD Operations Commands
+# CRUD Operations Commands
-This Repository consist curl commands of Elastic search that we mostly used
+This File consist curl commands of crud opeations for Elastic search that we mostly used
 ***
 - Get list of indices from Elastic Search.
   ```